COPYRIGHT REMOVAL

 Section 230 of the Communications Decency Act of 1996 (CDA) was originally enacted to protect interactive computer service providers (websites, hosts, etc.) from liability for third-party content on their platform.

-But in the early days of the Internet, there was a need to shield new and emerging companies from liability in order to help these companies take risks and innovate in what was (at the time) a new and largely unregulated space.
+But in the early days of the Internet, there was a need to shield new and emerging companies from liability to help these companies take risks and innovate in what was (at the time) a new and largely unregulated space.

-Social media companies like Facebook, Twitter, and Instagram; content-sharing platforms like YouTube ; and search engines like Google would never be able to exist in a world where they were responsible for policing the content of its millions and eventually billions of users.
+Social media companies like Facebook, Twitter, and Instagram, content-sharing platforms like YouTube, and search engines like Google would never be able to exist in a world where they were responsible for policing the content of its millions and eventually billions of users.

 How to use a DMCA Takedown to Remove Content from a Website

-The Digital Millennium Copyright Act (“DMCA”) provides a safe harbor from copyright infringement liability for online service providers that allow users to post or store material on their systems, and search engines, directories, and other information location tools.
+The Digital Millennium Copyright Act (“DMCA”) provides a safe harbor from copyright infringement liability for online service providers that allow users to post or store material on their systems and search engines, directories, and other information location tools.

 The online service provider must designate an agent to receive notifications of claimed copyright infringement.